The Best Strawberry Lemonade Starts With…

 Even though I whipped this up as a refreshing non-alcoholic drink, I knew from the start that I’d have this with sparkling water and vodka.
 It’s a wonderfully light drink and I like it because I can control the sugar, unlike store-bought juices.

-Organic strawberries, blueberries and lemons were on sale and near each other at the grocery store.
+Organic strawberries, blueberries, and lemons go on sale quite a bit, so next time you see them, stock up.
 I immediately put the idea together to bring a lemonade to the Independence Day festivities, but couldn’t decide on strawberry lemonade or blueberry – I’m a sucker for both.

 - 1 pound strawberries